 Codacy tries to find the classes and map results to the files automatically.
 If you use Maven, Gradle and SBT then the default layouts are detected automatically as well.

 You have the option to configure these paths manually if there is an issue with detection.
-To do so, add Codacy configuration file to the project root - .codacy.yml:
+To do so, add Codacy configuration file to the repository root - .codacy.yml:

 --- engines: spotbugs: enabled: true modules: